baotran001/CMPE131_Project/meetings.md

 - Team updates
   - Hieu <work completed and next task>
-  - Cathleen <work completed and next task>
+  - Cathleen completed 2 use cases and will work on her assigned functional requirements.
   - Kolby <work completed and next task>
-  - Baotran completed 2 use cases and will work on her assigned functional requirements
+  - Baotran completed 2 use cases and will work on her assigned functional requirements.

 - Group project summary
   Functional and non-functional requirements were added and disscussed.